mth/u-boot-odroid-m2/README.md

 This script is inspired by Thomas Kaiser [comments about Radxa Rock 5B with BSP kernel](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Quick_Preview_of_ROCK_5B.md).

-If you like Quake III, put `seta cl_renderer "opengl1"` into `~/.q3a/baseq3/q3config.cfg` (replace previous `cl_renderer` value) for better ioquake3 performance.
+If you like Quake III, put `seta cl_renderer "opengl1"` into `~/.q3a/baseq3/q3config.cfg` (replacing previous `cl_renderer` value) for better ioquake3 performance.
 It is mostly fast and flawlessly playable, although with rare hiccups.

 I use plain ALSA for sound with `util/asound.conf` in this GIT repository as `/etc/asound.conf`.